medienbaecker/kirby-esbuild/README.md

 # Kirby esbuild

 This is a simple and efficient build setup for compiling JavaScript and CSS files with live reloading.
 It utilizes [esbuild](https://esbuild.github.io/) for bundling and minifying JavaScript, and [PostCSS](https://github.com/postcss/postcss) for compiling and minifying CSS.
+I added Sass functionality to a separate [sass branch](https://github.com/medienbaecker/kirby-esbuild/tree/sass).

 ## Features